 odd amongst so many who seem to belong here perfectly.

-On one particular morning last week, my wife and I walked amongst the
+morning last week, my wife and I walked amongst the

 nipa huts of a seaside fishing village and began to talk to the humble